 Annual Reporting Metric for (iii):

-Percentage of participants in the IQ single family whole building programs that that were in arrears at some point during the year, or that were participating in payment assistance at some point during the year.
+Percentage of participants in the IQ single family whole building programs that that were in arrears for thirty (30) days or more, as reported by the utilities in their monthly credit and collections updates to the Illinois Commerce Commission, or that were participating in LIHEAP, PIPP or low income discount rates in the prior year.

 Reporting Location: Either in Q4 Quarterly reports, or as a separate annual report.